 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system, Arbor, and may also be made available to staff in a pupil passport or individual education plan.
+This information will be recorded on our management information system, Arbor, and may also be made available to staff in a pupil passport.